 Live chat 101: the nuances of a great live chat strategy

 Know your inventory better than anyone

-The team member who handles live chat, whether that’s you or one of your trusty employees, needs to know enough about each product you sell so they can recommend the one that will be perfect for a customer’s cousin’s girlfriend’s cat’s birthday party.
-This also means understanding what your best selling products are so you can use that information to upsell or cross-sell.
+The team member who handles live chat, whether you or one of your trusty employees, needs to know enough about each product you sell so they can recommend the one that will be perfect for a customer's cousin's girlfriend's cat's birthday party.
+This also means understanding your best-selling products so you can use that information to upsell or cross-sell.

 Offer thoughtful recommendations

 Take the time to ask a few follow-up questions to ensure you have enough information about what the customer is looking for so you can pick out a few things they'll love.
 This is your chance to get to know a customer—make sure you take this opportunity to start a conversation.